To celebrate Mardi Gras, I decided to try and to make gumbo.

 - Turn up the heat to high and bring to a boil.
 Let it boil for 20 minutes and then turn the heat to low, cover the pot, and let it simmer for 40 minutes.

-- After 40 minutes, take off the lid, stir the pot and continue to let it simmer for two hours.
+- After 40 minutes, take off the lid, stir the pot and continue to let it simmer for 2 hours.
 You might check back on it every once in a while to make sure there’s still enough liquid in the pot.

 - At this time, test your beans—they should be soft, but if not, continue to cook on low until they are.

 - When the beans are ready, with a wooden spoon smash a few of them against the side of the pot—this will make your beans extra creamy.
+Taste and adjust seasonings, adding more salt if needed.

 - Serve the beans over rice, and garnish with the green onions.
 A few shakes of some Louisiana hot sauce such as Tabasco or Crystal is a good addition as well.